cthoyt/cookiecutter-snekpack/README.md

 - Testing of documentation format and build in `tox`
 - Testing of package metadata completeness with `pyroma` in `tox`
 - Testing of MANIFEST correctness with `check-manifest` in `tox`
+- Testing of optional static typing with `mypy` in `tox`
+- A `py.typed` file so other packages can use your type hints
 - Automated running of tests on each push with GitHub Actions
 - Configuration for [ReadTheDocs](https://readthedocs.org/)
 - A good base `.gitignore` generated from [gitignore.io](https://gitignore.io).